PhysicsEditor Support & FAQ

 - We'll have our lawyer verify your papers (which might also require translating them).
-You have to bear the costs for this up-font - independent of the result of the verification.
+You have to bear the costs for this up-front - independent of the result of the verification.

 - We'll sign your papers if we and our lawyer agree that the terms are acceptable for us.

 - How can get a free version of PhysicsEditor?